We are Dean and Sue Zemke, missionaries with Baptist World Mission.

 apprentice program in 1987 in Japan.
 Dean and Sue took a three-week survey trip to Japan in 1992.

 OUR MISSION BOARD: We were appointed by Baptist World Mission, a fundamental mission

 agency that expresses biblical, Baptist and separatist convictions in doctrine and practice.

-Baptist World Mission, established in 1961, now has over three hundred missionaries worldwide.
+Baptist World Mission, established in 1961, has 280 individuals serving in 50 countries.